EEN421/EEN421.github.io/_posts/💡 KQL Query of the Week #3.md

 - Make detection rules less efficient
 - Hide suspicious behavior behind mountains of normal activity

-So step one is simple: **Find the Event ID that fires most often — then look at who’s actually triggering it...** And that’s exactly what this week’s queries do.
+So step one is simple: **Find the Event ID that fires most often — then look at who’s actually triggering it...** And that’s exactly what today’s queries do.

 <br/><br/>